AxonFramework/.github/profile/README.md

 Be sure to visit the dedicated [Axon Server page](https://developer.axoniq.io/axon-server/overview) to learn more about all its capabilities and usages.
 If desired, you can download it [here](https://lp.axoniq.io/axon-server-download) for free to give it a try.
 And if you are curious about the additional features provided next to those described above, you can get a trial license by filling in [this](https://www.axoniq.io/axon-server-trial) form.

+If you want to learn more about Axon Server, you can visit the product page [here](https://www.axoniq.io/products/axon-server) and the developer-focused page [here](https://developer.axoniq.io/axon-server/overview).

 ## Extensions